catalyzeio/stratum-docs/guides/node-mongo.md

 1. Set the git remote of the local project with your provisioned environment's code service.

    ```
-   # If you have not signed in with the cli yet
    $ datica init
-   # If you have
    $ datica -E my-node-app git-remote add app01
    ```